Hessner1/Foody/index.md

 only the photos you explicitly submit there ever leave your device.

 ### 🔢 2.
 The barcode you scan
-When you scan or type a barcode, the app sends that **number** to our product‑lookup service, which returns the product's name, ingredients and nutrition (sourced from the open **Open Food Facts** database) over an encrypted **HTTPS** connection.
+When you scan or type a barcode, the app sends that **number** over an encrypted **HTTPS** connection to our product‑lookup service and receives back the product's name, ingredients and nutrition.
 The barcode is not linked to your identity and carries no personal information.

+Product information comes primarily from **Foody's own product database**, which we build and maintain, and is **supplemented by the open Open Food Facts database** to fill in products we don't yet cover.

-> Open Food Facts' own terms apply to product data → <https://world.openfoodfacts.org/privacy>
+> Where Open Food Facts data is used, its own terms apply → <https://world.openfoodfacts.org/privacy>

 ### ✍️ 3.
 Information you create in the app
 Your food diary, saved dishes/recipes, allergen & diet selections, calorie goal,